Exciting 10-Day Winter Adventure Package with The Highlands and Ice Caves

 This quaint settlement was once home to the legendary historian, chieftain, and writer Snorri Sturluson, who was instrumental in the beginning and end of Iceland's medieval civil war.

 While exploring each attraction on your itinerary, you're free to ask questions from your guide.
 They can tell you exciting trivia and stories about West Iceland.

 More importantly, they can tell you the rich history of Borgarnes and Reykholt associated with the Icelandic Sagas.

 After enjoying all that today has to offer, you will head to a hotel in the countryside of West Iceland for the night.
 If the sky is clear and the forecast is good, you'll have a great chance to see the auroras over the landscapes here, far from Reykjavik's urban light pollution.

 Day 8 - Snaefellsnes Peninsula - Iceland in Miniature

-You'll wake up on the eighth day of your winter vacation perfectly positioned to explore the Snaefellsnes Peninsula.
-This is one of Iceland's most diverse regions, with countless sights on its coasts.
+On the eighth day of your winter vacation in Iceland, you'll explore the Snaefellsnes Peninsula.
+The Snaefellsnes peninsula is one of Iceland's most diverse regions, with countless sights on its coasts.
 It's often called "Iceland in miniature" due to its wealth of natural attractions.

-The next site you'll come to is the enormous basalt plug of Londrangar, which towers over the ocean and is home to countless seabirds.
-As you continue along the road, you will enter Snaefellsjokull National Park, named after the twin-peaked glacier at its center.
+The next site you'll visit is the enormous basalt plug of Londrangar, which towers over the ocean and is home to countless seabirds.
+As you continue along the road, you will enter Snaefellsjokull National Park, named after the twin-peaked glacier.